iDigBio/spreadsheet-skills/00-intro.md

 It could be manipulating data to get it **in** a database, or **modifying** output from a database to do something.
 Examples: Data summaries for a project or institutional report, database migration, preparing for analysis in another software, share a temporary list of taxon names for a student working in a collection, or a data list for sharing and visualizing content in your collection.

-**Regarding data migration**: Likely you should NOT be using spreadsheets except to visualize snapshots of your data.
+**Regarding data migration**: Spreadsheets are very useful to visualize snapshots of your data.
 Your data workflow for cleaning data will be different based on your data transformation issues, but there are a few first steps to help you organize your process:

 - Understand the data you are merging.
 Carefully define the fields from the export database and map to the import database.